-What is main use?
+What is the main use?

 The term “main use” is not defined in the relevant laws.
-Therefore resolving the matter in regard to the mixed use of assets is likely to involve a consideration of various factors, however most important will be the comparative level of income derived from the different uses of the asset.
+Therefore resolving the matter in regard to the mixed-use of assets is likely to involve a consideration of various factors, however most important will be the comparative level of income derived from the different uses of the asset.

-By way of example, consider a taxpayer who owns land on which there are several industrial sheds.
+By way of example, consider a taxpayer who owns the land on which there are several industrial sheds.
 He uses one shed (45% of the land area) to conduct a motorcycle repair business and leases the other sheds (55% of the land by area) to unrelated third parties.

 The income derived from the repair business is 80% of total income, with the rest derived from leasing the other sheds.
 Having regard to all the circumstances, the ATO considered that the “main use” of the taxpayer’s land is not to derive rent.